EbbDrop/matrix_match/README.md

 The macro takes a matrix of possible results and patterns for the rows and columns.
 The expression at the intersection of the matching patterns gets executed and possibly returned.

+This crate can be used in no-std contexts.

 ## Example

 ```rust